willashley23/SoundBox/README.md

 ### Components

-I broke this player down into three main components:
+After refactoring the state, player has been broken down into four components:

-The `Player`, which handles the state of the app and distributes it to its children.
-It creates an audio object via `new Audio(url)` and uses its instance methods such as `currentTime`, `duration`, `stop`, `play`, as well as its event listeners.
+`Player`: handles the state of the app and distributes it to its children.
+It fetches an array of tracks from the API and holds the tracks, current title, song number, track URL, and current album artwork.
+When the user `flip` to the next song, it updates all these props and passes them to the children via re-render. `flip` is the only event control-like event this component holds because it causes a cascading effect wherby the entire app state changes.

-The `Controls`, which recieve instance methods from the Player to call when the user interacts with them and update the UI as necessary.
+`Controls`: acts as the main interface between the audio and the user.
+Receives the current URL of a track to play, and creates an audio object via `new Audio(url)` and uses its instance methods such as `currentTime`, `duration`, `stop`, `play`.
+It holds a child component, `ProgressBar`.

-And last, the `Album`, which stores all the album artowrk.
-I broke this component out of the player to avoid unecessary re-renders of images, though some are still unavoidable.
+`ProgressBar`: holds the progress bar as well as the current time and total time of the clip.
+It is necessary to make this its own component because it will use the `currentTrack` object's event listener, `timechange`, to update its internal state each second, which will trigger a rerender.
+Since this is a lot of re-rendering, we want it to be contained to the smallest component possible, lest we re-render the entire app each second.

-This is by no means the best way to approach this.
-There are plenty of other component hierarchies that would work fine.
-I personally think it would be interesting to make the progress bar its own component, since it updates the most.
+`Album`: stores all the album artowrk.
+Sticks all the album artwork images into the DOM as `img` tags, where they will be absolutely positioned so as to sit on top on each other.
+Then, when we advance to the next track, the top most image tag transitons it's opacity via CSS, to give the illusion of a cross-blur to the image sitting below.
+Behind the scenes, the component is re-rendering and placing a special CSS class on tracks not playing to create this effect.

 ### The API
 We can simply use `fetch` to hit the API, and `async` to await for the response and store it in the state.
 Since the payload of the API is small, we can store it all in the state, but in a production app, it would be wiser to only fetch the frist `n` tracks, store them in the state, and then fetch more tracks when the user is `n` tracks away from the end.